 5) Process changes (e.g. informing the customer more often how the repair is proceeding)

 Actions also include engaging back to customers.
 Letting them know what has been done.
-Replying is not enough, if nothing changes inside the company.
-And if the feedback has led to some concrete changes in the company, it is waste of resources to not tell about it to your customers.
+Replying is not enough if nothing changes inside the company.
+And if the feedback has led to some concrete changes in the company, it is a waste of resources to not tell about it to your customers.

-It can be useful to separate the long-term actions, such as product development changes and process changes from the short-term individual actions.
+It can be useful to separate the long-term actions, such as product development changes and process changes from short-term individual actions.
 In the former, aggregate data with good volume is needed.
-In the latter, good text analytics can help in better targeting messages on individual level.
+In the latter, good text analytics can help in better targeting messages on an individual level.
 The response can be instant.